calummoore/blog-product/content/products/snapreport/index.md

 Monday 24 June 2019: 🌦 25° - Light rain showers and a gentle breeze

 Only 48 hours to finalise everything.
 Going to need to cut some corners again.
 All of the main functionality is now complete - but lots of little things to do.

+### Day 16

+Tuesday 25 June 2019: 🌥 23° - Sunny intervals and a gentle breeze

+This was not a good day, feels like I'm moving back into old ways of moving slow - e.g. doing things which aren't absolutely necessary, or doing things the "right" but slow way.

+   - [x] Registered snapboard.io
+   - [x] Created initial component library

+I decided to change the name from Snap Report to Snapboard.
+The "board" aspect fits better with the design of the app, and has less syllables.

+### Day 17

+Wednesday 26 June 2019: 🏃 + ☁️ 23° - Light cloud and a moderate breeze

+OK, so much to do today but I have never been more determine to launch this damn product.
+I'm getting sick of it, and progress has slowed right down.
+I'm not sure any delay with improve the product much further.

+ - [] Enhance firebase rules and security
+ - [] Create initial set of 100 cards
+ - [] Add billing pages / setup